JensRestemeier/zbrformat/README.md

 # zbrformat
 These are my investigations into the file format used for ZBrush.
 Unfortunatly it is far from complete, and it can just about extract a thumbnail from existing files.
+My main interest is exporting the 2.5D "pixol" canvas, including materials.

 ## zbrformat.py
 This is a tool to extract the document structure of ZBrush documents.
 It does some brute-force searching, as I don't think the file contains all information to parse it, and the data layout depends on the internal data structures of the program.